 The <aside> tag is used to describe the main object of the web page in a shorter way like a highlighter.
 It basically identifies the content that is related to the primary content of the web page but does not constitute the main intent of the primary page.
 The <aside> tag contains mainly author information, links, related content, and so on.

 <aside> vs <div>: Both tags have same behavior with different meaning.

-- <div>: It define or create division or section in the web page.
+- <div>: It defines or creates division or section in the web page.

-The <aside> tag makes easy to design the page and it enhances clarity of html document.
-It let us easily recognise the main text and subordinate text.
+The <aside> tag makes it easy to design the page and it enhances the clarity of HTML document.
+It let us easily recognize the main text and subordinate text.
 In both the time <div> and <aside> need CSS to specific design.
 The <aside> tag supports Global attributes and Event attributes in HTML.

 - Internet Explorer 9.0 and above

 - Firefox 4.0 and above